aSpite/ton-wallet-utils/readme.md

 # TON Wallet Utils

+⚠️ Only work for now with Node.js v16+.

+Please, check `test/example.js` for some examples.

-Please, check `test/wallet.js` for examples how to use Highload Wallet.
+And `test/wallet.js` for Highload Wallet examples.

 ## Introduction
 Based on [@truecarry/ton-lite-client](https://www.npmjs.com/package/@truecarry/ton-lite-client)